tasmi/tasmi.github.io/_pages/advising.md

 3 | Kittipon Wutthimetheekul (Msc Thesis): Detection and analysis of flooding areas by using Sentinal-1 data in a part of the lower Chao-phraya river basin (Thailand)

-2 | Ariane M\"{u}ting (MSc Thesis): Generating high-resolution DEMs from tri-stereo satellite imagery: A geomorphologic case study in the Quebrada del Toro, NW Argentina
+2 | Ariane Müting (MSc Thesis): Generating high-resolution DEMs from tri-stereo satellite imagery: A geomorphologic case study in the Quebrada del Toro, NW Argentina

-1 | Ariane M\"{u}tin}g (BSc Thesis): Classification and spectral unmixing of remote sensing data for the Batura Glacier, Karakoram
+1 | Ariane Müting (BSc Thesis): Classification and spectral unmixing of remote sensing data for the Batura Glacier, Karakoram